Skip to main content

 Pixabay

 The best thing any cyclist can do to improve their speed is to incorporate quality training time.
 That certainly includes interval training.
 To get faster, try adding two to three interval training rides into your week.
 These training sessions should be sprint blocks that gradually add on time.
-Spend five minutes sprinting for 30 seconds followed by 15 seconds of rest.
-Once that block is over, ride at a steady, easy pace to recover for three minutes.
-Continue building up by 15-second intervals until you are sprinting for up to two to five minutes at a time with half the amount of time to recover.
+Spend 5 minutes sprinting for 30 seconds, followed by 15 seconds of rest.
+Once that block is over, ride at a steady, easy pace to recover for 3 minutes.
+Continue building up by 15-second intervals until you are sprinting for up to 2 to 5 minutes at a time with half the amount of time to recover.

 Riding in a group can also be very helpful for improving speed.
 When you join a group of people, they can encourage you to keep up and ride stronger for the duration of the ride just by being together.
 The jovial energy between cyclists enjoying the road can push everyone to pedal faster without anyone even noticing.